imgntn/prettymuni/README.md

 Then visit http://localhost:3000

 You'll want to swap out the https proxy url link in the Mapper.js and the Github pages links in index.html for your own, once you're ready to deploy.

+One big singleton in Mapper.js so things are easy to read.

+No frameworks because that's a lot of extra javascript to deliver and parse before we even start with our app, and we're already facing large sizes with the map JSON.

 # To-Do